rook/rook/Documentation/Storage-Configuration/Ceph-CSI/ceph-csi-drivers.md

   pods, or the exports can be mounted directly via an NFS client from inside or outside the Kubernetes cluster.
 [More information](../../CRDs/ceph-nfs-crd.md#ceph-csi-nfs-provisioner-and-nfs-csi-driver).

-The Ceph Filesysetem (CephFS) and RADOS Block Device (RBD) drivers are enabled automatically with the Rook operator.
+The Ceph Filesystem (CephFS) and RADOS Block Device (RBD) drivers are enabled automatically with the Rook operator.
 The NFS driver is disabled by default.
 All drivers will be started in the same namespace as the operator when the first CephCluster CR is created.